dougiemath/phrasal-verbs-quiz/README.md

     * The parent website (https://www.skyeonlineenglish.com/) uses a limited number of colours with the main background colour being grey.
 It was chosen to give it a more professional / corporate feel.
 The quiz is designed to be more enjoyable but remaining within the confines of the parent site's colour scheme.
 Therefore three principle colours were chosen:
         * Background: #b877a9 - rgb(184,119,169) - Purple - used in Skye Online English's logo
         * Key Text: #0cad95 - rgb(12,173,149) - Green - used in Skye Online English's logo
-        * Text Backgrounds: White
+        * Text Backgrounds: #ffffff - rgb(255, 255, 255) - white

 * Typography
     * The 'Lato' and 'Source Sans Pro' fonts (from Google Fonts) were used as a tthe main fonts throughout as they are both clean and easy to read.
-    * Key langauge (including the quiz title) was written in #b8877a9 so that it stands out against the white background and black text
+    * Key langauge (including the quiz title) color:  #0cad95 - rgb(12,173,149) - Green
+    I felt that this color stood out against the background and kept within the color scheme of the company's branding.
+    * Error message color: #FF0000 - rgb(255, 0, 0) - Red
+    In order to make it apparant that an error has occurred, this seemed like a logical choice.

 * Imagery
-    * As the nature of the quiz is lannguage based there is very little imagery used.
+    * As the nature of the quiz is language based there is very little imagery used.
 Images were reserved for the 'Final Score' section as a means of adding enjoyment to the quiz.

 ### Wireframes
 #### Computer View